 What is Liquidity Premium?

-- Examples of instruments that are liquid in nature would be stocks and Treasury bills.
-These instruments can be sold any time at a fair value which can be the prevailing market rates.
+- Examples of liquid instruments in nature would be stocks and Treasury bills Treasury BillsTreasury Bills (T-Bills) are investment vehicles that allow investors to lend money to the government..
+One can sell these instruments at any time at a fair value, which can be the prevailing market rate.

 Liquidity Premium Theory on Bond Yield